BIDcolonel/holbertonschool-printf/README.md

 | d | integer in base 10 |
 | i | integer in base 10 |

+❗️Please note: The **_printf function** does not support all the features of the standard printf function from the C standard library.
+Other format specifiers and flags are not currently supported in this custom implementation.

 ### 🔄 Return Value

-The _printf function returns the number of characters displayed or `-1 `in case of an error.
+The **_printf function** returns the number of characters displayed or `-1 `in case of an error.

 ## Step3 - Compilation
 To compile the project, the GCC (GNU Compiler Collection) compiler can be use with the following command: